mariiammaysara/Veonix/README.md

 * **API Documentation:** **Swagger UI** for interactive API testing and documentation.
 * **Code Quality:** **Ruff** for ultra-fast Python linting and formatting.

----

-### Why this stack?
-- **FastAPI + Gemini:** Provides near-instant AI responses using asynchronous processing.
-- **Next.js 15:** Ensures the dashboard is fast, SEO-friendly, and provides a smooth SPA-like experience.
-- **Docker:** Guarantees that the app runs exactly the same way on your local machine as it does on the Render production server.

 ##  License